dgraph-io/dgraph/CONTRIBUTING.md

 - 	Commit high quality code on core functionality
 -   Monitor github issues and PR’s to make sure owner, labels, descriptions are correct
 -   Formulate independent ideas, suggest new work to do, point out improvements to existing approaches
--   Participate in code review, ensure code quality is excellent, and have ensure high code coverage
+-   Participate in code review, ensure code quality is excellent, and ensure high code coverage